 Play tribute to the Queen

-Classic English country homes are full of tributes to Her Royal Highness, Queen Elizabeth II.
+Classic English country homes are full of tributes to Her Majesty, Queen Elizabeth II.
 In England, you can find a great many things with the Queen on them from tea towels to coffee mugs (Wedgwood makes some of my favorites).
 The Royal Doulton loving cup above is on my personal wish list.
 (Photo: Pentreath & Hall)

 Pieces to help you get the look: